WarpSector/AWS-Technical-Enablement/Cloud-Practitioner/Domain-3-Technology/3H-Migration-AI-ML.md

     * #### Machine Learning (ML)
       * A type of AI used for training machines to perform complex tasks without explicit instructions.
       * ML "training" feeds data into the machine to **find patterns** hidden in the data, which produces a **MODEL**.
-      * The model can then be trained on other data sets to make predictions or decisions based on the patterns it learned.
+      * The model can then be trained on other data sets to make predictions or decisions based on the patterns it learned (see below).
-      * **Common Use Cases for ML Models:**
-        * Predict trends (e.g., stock prices)
-        * Make decisions (e.g., routing callers to departments)
-        * Detect anomalies (e.g., bank fraud)
-        * AI services (e.g., pre-built models already trained)

 ```mermaid
 %%{init: {'theme': 'base', 'themeVariables': { 'primaryColor': '#ffffff', 'edgeLabelBackground':'#ffffff', 'tertiaryColor': '#f0f0f0'}}}%%